-- the Board has direct oversight of the key areas of the organisation and have the capacity, expertise and access to information to assess those areas properly; - the Group has established risk review processes which supplement the work of the Audit and Risk Management Committee on the adequacy of the Group's risk framework and changes in the Group's risk profile and material business risks; - a standardised approach to risk assessment is used across the Group to ensure that risks are consistently assessed and reported to the Board if required; and - directors are provided with detailed financial information and reports by Executives on a monthly basis and have the right to request additional information as required to support informed decision making.
+- the Board has direct oversight of the key areas of the organisation and have the capacity, expertise and access to information to assess those areas properly; - the Group has established risk review processes which supplement the work of the Audit and Risk Management Committee on the adequacy of the Group's risk framework and changes in the Group's risk profile and material business risks; - a standardised approach to risk assessment is used across the Group to ensure that risks are consistently assessed and reported to the Board if required;

+- directors are provided with detailed financial information and reports by Executives on a monthly basis and have the right to request additional information as required to support informed decision making; and - directors are provided with a Compliance Report each year as well as regular updates on any topical risk issues.

 The Board does not believe that the Group has any material or unusual exposure to economic, environmental or social sustainability risks.
-The Group manages a series of operational risks which it believes to be inherent in the industry in which it operates including service interruption and network reliability, management of outsourcing, emerging technology and delivery platforms and regulatory framework.
+The Group manages a series of operational risks which it believes to be inherent in the industries in which it operates including service interruption and network reliability, management of outsourcing, emerging technology and delivery platforms, regulatory frameworks and construction risks.